cdhigh/KindleEar/docs/English/reader.md

 The extracted word is sent to your deployed KindleEar site for translation, and the response is displayed.

-1. To use the dictionary function, first configure the translation engine and languages in "Advanced" | "Reader" options page.
+1. To use the dictionary function, first configure the translation engine and languages in "Advanced"/"Reader" options page.

 2. When encountering an unfamiliar word while reading, open the menu, select "Dictionary" to enter dictionary mode (no indication/tips is shown).
 Click the word to be queried, and dictionary mode will automatically exit after the query.
 To query again, click "Dictionary" in the menu again.